 For more details on PayPal authorizations, see PayPal’s article on Authorization & Capture.

 We settle transactions for most payment types in batches, but we capture PayPal funds immediately when you submit each transaction for settlement.
 This allows us to give you instant feedback on whether a settlement was successful, so you can confidently ship your goods or provide your services.
-If the settlement isn’t successful, you’ll receive a declined or pending response.
-If it’s pending, don’t worry—we’ll contact you to sort it out.

 Just like other payment types, you can issue voids and full or partial refunds for PayPal transactions.
 We recommend that you do this in the Control Panel or via the Braintree API to ensure the transaction status is accurate in both your PayPal console and the Braintree Control Panel.

 PayPal requires that refunds are issued within 180 days of the sale.

 Disputed PayPal transactions are managed within PayPal’s Resolution Center, which can be found in your PayPal console.
 From there, you can:

 - Respond to a transaction problem and communicate with your customer

 - Ask PayPal to investigate a transaction problem